vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Logging/How-to.md

 <<Code/Logging/Logging 1.rtf>>

 #### The context parameter
-The second parameter, the context object, is extremely valuable.
+The second parameter, `context`, is extremely valuable.
 This object will be **pinged** when the log is selected.
-This is often used to discern whether there are multiple instances of a script producing a log.
+You can use this to check whether there are multiple instances of a script producing a log.

 <<Code/Logging/Logging 2.rtf>>

 ### Null references

-When dealing with null it's accessing the `null` that will throw an exception, so if a long line is causing an NRE it's important to make individual logs for each access, or else the log will also throw an exception and not be printed.
+When dealing with null it's [access](../../Common%20Errors/Runtime%20Exceptions/NullReferenceException/Access.md) that will throw an exception, so if a long line is causing an NRE it's important to make individual logs for each access, or else the log will also throw an exception and not be printed.

 <<Code/Logging/Logging 3.rtf>>

 Null values will sometimes print nothing, so note if a log does not print details, it could be a `null` value.

 A much less tedious way of discovering what values are null is to [use the debugger](../Debugger.md), where code execution is halted and values can be inspected directly.

+See [`NullReferenceException`](../../Common%20Errors/Runtime%20Exceptions/NullReferenceException.md) for more information.

 ### Extra details
 #### Vectors